MilkBowl/VaultAPI/README.md

 		Player player = (Player) sender;

 		if(command.getLabel().equals("test-economy")) {
-			// Lets give the player 1.05 currency (note that SOME economic plugins require rounding!) sender.sendMessage(String.format("You have %s", econ.format(econ.getBalance(player.getName()))));
+			// Let's give the player 1.05 currency (note that SOME economic plugins require rounding!) sender.sendMessage(String.format("You have %s", econ.format(econ.getBalance(player.getName()))));
 			EconomyResponse r = econ.depositPlayer(player, 1.05);
 			if(r.transactionSuccess()) {
 				sender.sendMessage(String.format("You were given %s and now have %s", econ.format(r.amount), econ.format(r.balance)));
 			} else {
-				sender.sendMessage(String.format("An error occured: %s", r.errorMessage));
+				sender.sendMessage(String.format("An error occurred: %s", r.errorMessage));
 			}
 			return true;
 		} else if(command.getLabel().equals("test-permission")) {
-			// Lets test if user has the node "example.plugin.awesome" to determine if they are awesome or just suck if(perms.has(player, "example.plugin.awesome")) {
+			// Let's test if user has the node "example.plugin.awesome" to determine if they are awesome or just suck if(perms.has(player, "example.plugin.awesome")) {
 				sender.sendMessage("You are awesome!");
 			} else {